 The Nuclear Decommissioning Market size was estimated at USD 7.15 billion in 2024 and expected to reach USD 7.57 billion in 2025, at a CAGR 6.27% to reach USD 10.30 billion by 2030.

-Cumulative Impact of United States Tariffs in 2025 on Decommissioning
+Evaluating the Complex and Cumulative Impact of 2025 United States Tariffs on the Economics and Logistics of Nuclear Decommissioning

 This comprehensive research report categorizes the Nuclear Decommissioning market into clearly defined segments, providing a detailed analysis of emerging trends and precise revenue forecasts to support strategic decision-making.